tommyash122/Cellular-automaton---Global-warming-behavior/README.md

   This method of operation allows us to moderate the increase of raising temperatures because if a cell is already at a high temperature at the moment, the degree of contamination affects it less.
   Otherwise, the degree of air pollution is lower than that the cell will balance itself and add/subtract 0.1 degrees to itself in striving for the stable
-  temperature defined for it. (-20 iceberg otherwise 25).
+  temperature defined for it. (-20 `iceberg` otherwise 25).
   Cells that reach any temperature or air pollution level first change color (an indication that the cell is changing) and after the next level change their type.
-  • A Land will change its color to red, boiling soil, at 120 and beyond.
+  • A `land` will change its color to red, boiling soil, at 120 and beyond.
-  • A city will change its color above 55 degrees and also above pollution of above 0.5 and will turn into land above 80 degrees.
+  • A `city` will change its color above 55 degrees and also above pollution of above 0.5 and will turn into `land` above 80 degrees.
-  • A forest will change its color above 0.3 pollution level and will die and turn into land at pollution of 1 or above 60 degrees.
+  • A `forest` will change its color above 0.3 pollution level and will die and turn into `land` at pollution of 1 or above 60 degrees.
-  • Sea will change its color if the temperature is above 40 and also the pollution is above 0.4 and will evaporate to the land above 100 degrees.
+  • A `Sea` will change its color if the temperature is above 40 and also the pollution is above 0.4 and will evaporate to the `land` above 100 degrees.
-  • A iceberg will melt above 0 degrees and turn into a sea.
+  • A `iceberg` will melt above 0 degrees and turn into a `sea`.

   ## Data and conclusions
   After a number of experiments it was found that the value of the pollution factor (air pollution factor) for which the system was found to be stable